emo-bon/observatory-profile/README.md

 ## jinja templates (for pysembench)
 [templates](https://github.com/emo-bon/observatory-profile/tree/feature/sequenceinfo_extension/templates) The folder containing the templates used to convert the CSV format logsheets into turtle

-## Quality Control configuration (for py-data-rules)
+## Logsheet schema
 [logsheet schema](https://github.com/emo-bon/observatory-profile/blob/feature/sequenceinfo_extension/logsheet_schema_extended.csv) describes the schema of the logsheets, i.e. what the columns are, their data types, their semantic links.
-This is input to the quality control action and the templates.
+This is input to the quality control action (for py-data-rules) and the templates

 The metadata included in this spreadsheet are the following:
 * An column that tells us if all the information for the column has been found, or comments to keep an eye on (for internal management use only)